feynon/carlosbecker.com/content/post/2018-04-09-goreleaser-1k-repos.md

 ### Multiple language support

-GoRelease was created with Go in mind, but we recently changed its build pipe to teoritically support more languages.
+GoReleaser was created with Go in mind, but we recently changed its build pipe to theoretically support more languages.

 The first one in the pipe will probably be [Rust](https://github.com/goreleaser/goreleaser/pull/520).